 Our page on being supportive to others at Christmas has more suggestions which may help.

-Lots of us might spend Christmas day alone this year.
-This may feel tough if it's not how you would choose to spend the day, whether it's because of the pandemic or for other reasons.
+Not all of us will get to spend Christmas with the people we want to.
+This may feel tough if it's not how we would choose to spend the day, whether it's because of the pandemic or for other reasons.

 “I'm going to be on my own at Xmas.
 I have plans for a walk in the morning, followed by roast chicken dinner, followed by tapestry and rest, then either a film or bath.
 I'm determined to enjoy the day despite being alone.”